Iftar: Turkey

 In Turkey and Northern Cyprus, the month of Ramadan is celebrated with great joy, and iftar dinners play a big part in this.
 In larger cities like Istanbul all of the restaurants offer special deals and set menus for iftar.
 Most of the set menus start with a soup or an appetiser platter called iftariye.
 It consists of dates, olives, cheese, pastırma, sujuk, Ramazan pidesi (a special bread only baked during Ramadan), and various pastries called börek.
 The main course consists of various Turkish foods, especially the Ottoman Palace Traditional Foods.
 A dessert called güllaç is served in most places.
 Most of the fine-dining restaurants offer live musical performances of Ottoman classical music, Turkish music and Sufi music.

 Most of the Ramadan celebration practices in Turkey have their roots in the traditions of the former Ottoman Empire.
 At the minarets of mosques, lights called kandil are switched on from sunset to dawn.
 As soon as the sun sets, a traditional "Ramadan Cannon" is fired from the highest hill in every city as a signal to start eating the iftar.

 In Istanbul, one of the more notable places to celebrate the iftar dinner is the Sultanahmet Square.
 Located near the Sultan Ahmed Mosque (Blue Mosque) the Sultanahmet Square hosts many activities, including mini restaurants opened during the month of Ramadan, special shows, and traditional Ottoman theatrical shows.
 At Topkapi Palace the Ottoman sultan-caliphs would break their fast under the gilded bower.

 The Tarawih prayer is mostly practised in Turkish mosques as 20 rekahs, broken into 5 groups of 4 rekahs.
 Between each set of 4 rekahs, a hymn composed by the Turkish musician Buhurizade Itri is sung by all people attending the prayer.
 The hymn is a prayer to praise the Islamic prophet Muhammad.

 As Ramadan is also the month of almsgiving, many people organise iftar dinners for the poor, students, guests, and foreigners.
 People can find Turkish food available in most mosques.

-During Ramadan, Turkish NGOs like the Journalists and Writers Foundation have recently started to organise Interfaith Dialogue Dinners to promote dialogue between those of different religious and cultural backgrounds.
-These high-profile events have started a whole new era of organising large dinner parties by the NGOs in Turkey for people from different cultures and understandings even if they are not Muslims.
-In recent years Turkish NGOs, such as the Peace Islands Institute (former Interfaith Dialog Center), all over the world have organised iftar dinners for inter-cultural and interfaith dialogue, which helps promote the true understanding of the month of Ramadan.
+Ukraine

+In 2023, the president of Ukraine officially started the tradition of iftar.
+This is due to the fact that the indigenous people of Ukraine are Crimean Tatars—Turkic-speaking Muslims (Crimean Peninsula).